alioss/k8s-controller-crash-course/README.md

 The goal of this repository is to demonstrate how to build a Kubernetes controller step by step.
 Starting from a basic CLI application, the tutorial progressively adds features like informers, reconcilers, metrics, and leader election to create a fully functional, production-ready Kubernetes operator using Go and controller-runtime.

+🎆 **Latest Achievement: Complete Platform as a Service with Port.io Integration!**

+> **🚀 NEW: Port.io Integration** - Our controller now includes a full Internal Developer Portal integration with Port.io, transforming it into a complete Platform as a Service with beautiful self-service UI, real-time sync, and developer workflows.
+See [README-port.md](./README-port.md) for complete setup guide.

 > **📚 Reference Repository:** The complete reference implementation for this tutorial can be found at:
 > **https://github.com/den-vasyliev/k8s-controller-tutorial-ref**